bnnk/VuePress123-CMS/README.md

 ></script>
 ```

 Add the following script before the closing body tag of your site's main index page using Netlify's Script Injection feature.
+Hullalla

 ```html
 <script>